Is a High Yield Savings Account the Best Place for My Money After Paying Bills?

 Where should I open a high yield savings account?

-Because rates change frequently, I won't list specific banks here.
+Look for a bank or credit union that offers a competitive interest rate.
 Sites like Bankrate.com and NerdWallet.com maintain updated lists of the best HYSA rates and are a great place to start your research.
-(But keep in mind that they are making money from their recommendations.)
+(Keep in mind that they are making money from their recommendations.)

-Just make sure whatever institution you choose is FDIC insured (or NCUA insured for credit unions) — that means your money is protected up to $250,000, regardless of whether you can walk through the front door or not.
+Always make sure whatever institution you choose is FDIC insured (banks) or NCUA insured (credit unions).
+This means your money is protected up to the legal limits if the institution fails.

 For more on what to look for when choosing a bank, see How to Choose a Bank.
 And if you're wondering how a HYSA compares to other savings options like CDs, this post breaks it down.